DavidKilpatrickUni/DF-Bank-Challenge-/README.md

 I want printable bank statements of accounts to include green text for credited values So customers can see more clearly deposit transaction type

+// Instead of hard coding the color codes within the console.log statement, to be able to test, I will make a method call return a color code string and compare its output to expected.
+// Color will be based on the input from the value held within the current instances AmountDeposited property.
+A value not '' (blank) will be an actual deposit so console will
+// display this in green

+-Objects;       -Properties;                          -Messages;                                    -Output;

+-Printer;                                             -creditColor(@String)                         -@String

 ### User Story 6
 As a bank company
 I want printable bank statements of accounts to include red text for debited values